stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 : The system SHALL ensure data privacy by anonymizing individual citizens' data in the aggregated reports.

 FREQ-17.7
-: The system SHALL allow city managers to export the aggregated data to an Excel sheet format.
+: The system SHALL allow city managers to export the aggregated data to an CSV format.

 FREQ-17.8
 : The system SHALL provide real-time updates to the aggregated data as new information is added or updated.